StackVista/stackstate-docs/configure/telemetry/data-sources/prometheus-mirror.md

 The Prometheus mirror is configured using the following parameters:

-* `global.apiKey` - the API key used to authenticate communication between the mirror and StackState
+* `global.apiKey` - the API key used to authenticate communication between the mirror and Rancher Observability
 * `workers` - number of workers processes \(default: `20`\)
 * `port` - the port the mirror is listening on \(default: `9900`\)

-## StackState configuration
+## Rancher Observability configuration

-In order to start using Prometheus mirror in StackState one has to create Mirror Datasource
+In order to start using Prometheus mirror in Rancher Observability one has to create Mirror Datasource

 ### Configure Mirror Datasource